zonemaster/zonemaster/docs/specifications/tests/Connectivity-TP/connectivity03.md

 1. Obtain the total set of IP addresses of the name servers using [Method4](../Methods.md) and [Method5](../Methods.md).
-2. For each IP address in the set from step 1 above, determine the set of ASNs announcing the IP address using either the Cymru database or the RIPE database as described in separate sections below.
+2. For each IP address in the set from step 1 above, determine the ASN set announcing the IP address using either the Cymru database or the RIPE database as described in separate sections below.
 3. For each IP protokoll (IPv4, IPv6) do:
-   1. Compare the ASN sets for all IP addresses.
-   2. Check if all addresses are announced from one and the same ASN.
+   1. Check if all addresses are announced from one and the same ASN.
-   3. Check if all addresses are announced from ASN set but from more than one ASN.
+   2. Check if all addresses are announced from ASN set but from more than one ASN.
-   4. Check if the addresses are announced from overlapping ASN sets, i.e. every set is either a subset, identical or superset of all other sets, but there are at least two IPv4 addresses with non-identical ASN sets.
+   3. Check if the addresses are announced from overlapping ASN sets, i.e. every set is either a subset, identical or superset of all other sets, but there are at least two IPv4 addresses with non-identical ASN sets.
-   5. Check if the IPv4 addresses are announced from overlapping ASN sets, i.e. every set is either a subset, identical or superset of all other sets, but there are at least two IPv4 addresses with non-identical ASN sets.
+   4. Check if the IPv4 addresses are announced from overlapping ASN sets, i.e. every set is either a subset, identical or superset of all other sets, but there are at least two IPv4 addresses with non-identical ASN sets.
-   6. Check if there are at least two IPv4 addresses for which the ASN sets are neither a subset, identical or superset of the other.
+   5. Check if there are at least two IPv4 addresses for which the ASN sets are neither a subset, identical or superset of the other.

 ## Outcome(s)